 Note that withdrawing from one or more courses during the semester may – where applicable – affect your government aid and/or McGill work--study eligibility.
 For international students, it may also impact your immigration status and/or permission to work in Canada.

-Please ensure that you are aware of any consequences related to this course withdrawal request: consult with Scholarships & Student Aid Office, International Student Services, and/or your Faculty Student Affairs Office, where relevant.
+Please ensure that you are aware of any consequences related to a course withdrawal request: consult with Scholarships & Student Aid Office, International Student Services, and/or your Faculty Student Affairs Office, where relevant.

 The following web forms are available to graduate students on the student records website: